-My ultrasound did not reveal significant atherosclerotic plaque/atheroma.
+My carotid ultrasound did not reveal significant atherosclerotic plaque or inflammation.
 What are my next steps?

-If your carotid ultrasound did not reveal significant atherosclerotic arterial injury/disease (seen as “plaque,” or atheroma/inflammation in your artery wall), and your arterial age is significantly younger than your chronological age, that provides some peace of mind.
+If your carotid ultrasound did not reveal significant atherosclerotic arterial injury/disease (seen as “plaque” or inflammation in your artery wall), and your arterial age is significantly younger than your chronological age, that provides some peace of mind.

 If you want a CACS, do an internet search for “Coronary Artery Calcium Score near me” online.
 You should be able to find an imaging center or hospital that will offer this without a physician order.
 Call our office at 217-321-1987 or request a Discovery Zoom Call with Dr. Backs to discuss your results.